josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/🧠 fisher_fork_theory.md

 ---

-## 6. 🕯️ From Capitalist Realism to Containment Realism
+## 6. 🕯️ From capitalist realism to containment realism

 Mark Fisher didn’t just name the fog — he tried to pierce it.